alexbfree/thesis/src/chapter-10.md

 | The model shows that the accumulation of data (and hence, information) is implicitly and objectively a form of power, consistent with participants' observations in [5.4.4](#5.4.4.1).
 As long as current service providers are free to collect so much personal information, the information landscape is likely to remain imbalanced and individuals will not be able to acquire ecosystem negotiability. |
 | This insights shows that the most powerful data holders exert huge influence over the digital landscape, in terms of what is _knowable_ and what is _doable_.
 HDR reformers' abilities to balance the landscape are hindered by the fact that they are operating in a landscape that the incumbent platform and service providers effectively control. |

-### Design Insight 7: Human-centred Information Systems must serve Human Values, Relieve Pain and Deliver New Life Capabilities
+### Principle 7: Human-centred Information Systems must serve Human Values, Relieve Pain and Deliver New Life Capabilities

 | **<a name="insight-7">INSIGHT 7</a>: Human-centred Information Systems must serve Human Values, Relieve Pain and Deliver New Life Capabilities** | {#insight-7}
 | :------------------------------------------------------------ |